dvdmc/tb2_unizar/README.md

 ## Steps for Hokuyo / Realsense run

-Explain config sensors and preliminary checks.
+WIP: Explain config sensors and preliminary checks.
 Map recording and navigation.

 - Configure correctly the `scan` topic on the `Hokuyo` and `Nav2` config files.

 ## Steps for Optitrack

-Configure the Optitrack computer IP and the robot local IP on `config/optitrack/mocap4r2_optitrack.yaml`.
+For running this TB2 with Optitrack, you need the [optitrack_pose_broadcaster](https://github.com/dvdmc/optitrack_pose_broadcaster) package and configure the Optitrack computer IP and the robot local IP on `config/optitrack/mocap4r2_optitrack.yaml`.

 ### Specific params